A Framework for Enhancing Deep Neural Networks Against Adversarial Malware: Adversarial Malware Defense

-Adversarial malware examples must assure that a manipulated example is preserving the malicious functionality of the original malware example.
-This suggests us to strive to learn neural network models that are sensitive to malware semantics, but not the perturbations because the latter must preserve the malicious functionality of the original malware.
-Specifically, we propose using {\it denoising autoencoder} to learn semantics-preserving representations because they can make neural network less sensitive to perturbations.
-A denoising autoencoder $ae=d \circ e$ unifies two components: an encoder $e:\mathcal{X}\rightarrow{\mathcal{H}}$ that maps an input $M({\bf x})$ to a latent representation ${\bf r} \in \mathcal{H}$ and a decoder $d: \mathcal{H}\rightarrow{\mathcal{X}}$ that reconstructs ${\bf x}$ from ${\bf r}$, where the $\mathcal{H}$ is the latent representation space and $M$ refers to some operations applied to ${\bf x}$ (e.g., adding Gaussian noises to ${\bf x}$).
+This suggests us to strive to learn neural network models that are sensitive to malware semantics, but not the perturbations because adversarial examples must retain the malicious functionality of original malware.
+Specifically, we propose using denoising auto-encoder to learn semantics-preserving representations, rendering neural network less sensitive to perturbations.
+A DAE $ae=d \circ e$ unifies two components: an encoder $e:\mathcal{X}\rightarrow{\mathcal{H}}$ that maps an input $M({\bf x})$ to a latent representation ${\bf r} \in \mathcal{H}$ and a decoder $d: \mathcal{H}\rightarrow{\mathcal{X}}$ that reconstructs ${\bf x}$ from ${\bf r}$, where the $\mathcal{H}$ is the latent representation space and $M$ refers to some operations applied to ${\bf x}$ (e.g., adding Gaussian noises to ${\bf x}$).
 Vincent et al. \cite{vincent2010stacked} showed that the lower bound of the {\it mutual information} between ${\bf x}$ and ${\bf r}$ is maximized when the reconstruction error is minimized.
-In the case of Gaussian noise $\eta \sim \mathcal{N}(0, \sigma^2)$ and reconstruction loss
+In the case of Gaussian noise $\epsilon \sim \mathcal{N}(0, \sigma^2)$ and reconstruction loss

 Alain and Bengio \cite{alain2014regularized} showed that the optimal $ae^*({\bf x})$ is